clstoulouse/motu/README.md

 ## <a name="AdminMetadataCache">Tune the dataset metadata cache</a>
-In order to improve response time, Motu has a cache which stores datasets metadata.
+In order to improve response time, Motu uses an in-memory cache which stores datasets metadata.
 This cache is indexed by config service.
 You can tune the cache behaviour in order to manage both real time and archived datasets effectively.
+At startup, Motu loads datasets metadata of each configService by turn.
+Once done, cache is refreshed either periodically in an automatic manner or either when asked by triggering a [specific action](#ClientAPI_RefreshCache).
+The cache is kept in memory and all Motu requests are based on it.
+When a cache refresh is asked, a second cache loads new metadata and when fully loaded, Motu main cache is replaced.
+So until the full loading, old cache is used in Motu responses.

 For config services which manages real time datasets, meaning datasets which are daily updated, you can set the following configuration in motuConfiguration.xml:
 ```